How Residential Property Is Valued

 Because sale values of homes are affected by their characteristics - such as its square footage, age, and location - we use statistical modeling to use those characteristics to produce property values for each home.
 Our assessment models consider several different characteristics of homes including, but not limited to, land, location, building square footage, and construction type.

 We released a more detailed explanation of how this works here.
 We also released all the code for our residential models publicly on GitLab, a platform that hosts open source data.
-You can view that here.
+You can view our modeling pipelines for single-family homes, and for condos.
 You can also review our models and the results of our model on the Cook County Open Data Portal here.